sunpy/ndcube/docs/ndcubesequence.rst

         datetime.datetime(2000, 1, 1, 0, 7),
         datetime.datetime(2000, 1, 1, 0, 8)], dtype=object)}

-This returns a dictionary where each key gives the name of the coordinate.
+This returns a dictionary where each key gives the name of a coordinate.
 The value of each key is the values of that coordinate at each pixel along the common axis.
 Since all these coordinates must be along the common axis, it is not necessary to supply axis